thoughtbot/goal-oriented-git/src/2-3-understand-a-change.md

 list, but a couple of items were removed because they were contradictory, which left the surrounding content in a confusing state.
 Now that we have the full story, we can confidently fix the problem.

+Not every investigation will follow these steps, but if you understand the commands we've used here you should be able to track down the source of all kinds of problems.

 ## Summary